Alorel/alo-wamp/README.md

-This a currently in-development project for a easily updateable WAMP stack for Windows.
+This a currently in-development project for an easily updateable WAMP stack for Windows.

 # Binaries #